-From the perspective of Doctoral Students, however, there is also the potential and tangible benefit of participation in the annual LERU Doctoral Summer
+From the perspective of Doctoral Students, however, there is also the potential and tangible benefit of participation in the annual LERU Doctoral Summer School.

-School.
 Details of how to apply to attend at this school are circulated in the Spring (and it is a highly competitive process which ultimately results in us sending perhaps only one student to the event).
-In Summer 2022 the LERU Summer School was hosted by Utrecht University and the theme was "The University of the Future: Rethinking the role of universities worldwide in the face of the challenges of the 21st century."
-Two Trinity students had a superb opportunity to participate in a wonderful educational experience with almost 60 students from almost 30 different universities in Europe.
+In fact, in Summer 2021, we were very excited to be the hosting university!
+This was a superb opportunity for our research students to participate in a wonderful educational experience with almost 60 students from almost 30 different universities in Europe.

-Here's what they said:
+Here's what some of them said:

-Iwona Sadowska, PhD Candidate, School of Education, Trinity College Dublin
+Kevin Mercurio, PhD Candidate, Department of Microbiology, Trinity College Dublin, Ireland